 Speedup of Apps lets you decide how many apps should stay in memory for a quick launch.
 The more apps in memory the more resources will be consumed.
 Run with the system, in case you couldn’t guess, lets you enable or disable automatic startup of apps when you turn on your PC.

-That’s all for now, You have successfully learned how you can turn websites into desktop apps on your Windows 10 PC.
+That’s all for now, You have successfully learned how to turn websites into desktop apps on your Windows 10 PC.

 Read Next: How to Run Android Apps on a Windows 10 PC